Self-Care Systems Approach

-Fundamentally, self-care is a relatively new and unfamiliar concept, and there is a strong opportunity and need to ‘systematise’ it:
+Fundamentally, self-care is a relatively new and unfamiliar concept, and there is a strong opportunity and need to ‘systematize’ it:

-There are of course many excellent initiatives, programmes and policies that seek to address some aspect of lifestyle diseases – quit smoking programmes, or exercise programmes, for example.
+There are, of course, many excellent initiatives, programs, and policies that seek to address some aspect of lifestyle diseases – quit smoking program's, or exercise program's, for example.
 The ISF believes that such ‘vertical’ approaches are vital but that they could be further enhanced by setting them in a more holistic, ‘horizontal’ framework of self-care.
-Fundamentally this is how individuals should approach self-care – as a set of inter-linked activities.
-The risk factors for lifestyle diseases are themselves broad and interconnected – physical inactivity, obesity, tobacco use, unhealthy diets and the harmful use of alcohol in particular.
-The preferred approach is similarly broad-based and linked – for example, eating plenty of fruit and vegetables, avoiding obesity, exercising, drinking lightly and not smoking.
-Addressing these linked risk factors collectively results in multiple conditions being targeted simultaneously – heart attack, stroke, diabetes, cancer, chronic respiratory disease and Alzheimer’s disease, for example.
+Fundamentally, this is how individuals should approach self-care – as a set of interlinked activities.
+The risk factors for lifestyle diseases are themselves broad and interconnected – physical inactivity, obesity, tobacco use, unhealthy diets, and the harmful use of alcohol in particular.
+The preferred approach is similarly broad-based and linked – for example, eating plenty of fruit and vegetables, avoiding obesity, exercising, drinking lightly, and not smoking.
+Addressing these linked risk factors collectively results in multiple conditions being targeted simultaneously – heart attack, stroke, diabetes, cancer, chronic respiratory disease, and Alzheimer’s disease, for example.

-Another important reason for a broad approach is that there are many different entry points into self-care, and one healthy behaviour can lead on to others.
-For example the smoker who manages to quit smoking is more likely to start exercising.
+Another important reason for a broad approach is that there are many different entry points into self-care, and one healthy behavior can lead to others.
+For example, the smoker who manages to quit smoking is more likely to start exercising.
 Brushing and flossing teeth regularly will reduce the most widespread chronic disease of all – periodontal (gum) disease, but people should know that this can also slow the progression of atherosclerosis, a major risk factor for heart disease and stroke.
 Older people aiming to maintain mental acuity through crossword puzzles will learn that exercise can reduce the risk of Alzheimer’s by 60%.
-People may start anywhere in self-care, and engagement in one area can lead to interest in other areas, drawing people in to healthier lifestyles overall.
+People may start anywhere in self-care, and engagement in one area can lead to interest in other areas, drawing people into healthier lifestyles overall.